 In addition, the project makes all aspects of the design of the simulator available under a Creative Commons licence, and releases all software under the GNU General Public Licence (GPL), making it the first fully Open Source Hardware simulator, freely available for re-use, adaptation and improvement by other ringers.

-Although the original Liverpool Ringing Simulator worked well, and a number were built and deployed in other towers, it became clear from feedback received from builders, and our own experiences, that the original simulator could be improved upon, and construction simplified.
+Although the original Liverpool Ringing Simulator worked well, and a number were built and deployed in other towers, it became clear from feedback received from builders and our own experiences, that the original simulator could be improved upon, and construction simplified.

 The Type 2 Simulator